mandober/js-data-structures/linked-list/README.md

 ll.append(15);
 ll.append(18);
 ```

 ![Linked list initial check][ll3]

-Now before going further, there is a question of sentinel nodes.
-Linked list ends in terminating sentinel node i.e. last node points to null, but whether there should also be an initial, "head", sentinel node that points to the first node of the list?
-Then, an empty liked list would, in fact, consist of this head node pointing to null.
-So, property `head` would be used to access the first node, but from then on `next` property would provide access to other nodes. (off to decide what is gained by this approach...to be continued)
+Looks ok.
+Before going further, there is a question of "sentinel" nodes.
+Linked list ends in terminating sentinel node i.e. `null`, but whether there should also be an initial, "head", sentinel node that points to the first node of the list?
+Then, an empty liked list would, in fact, consist of head node pointing to `null`; but when node is inserted `head` property would point to the first node, although from then on, node's `next` property would provide access to sequential nodes...(off to decide what is gained by this approach...I'll be back ;)